tobben1998/scrypto/defi_fund/README.md

 resim show $acc2
 ```

-You have now hopefully a simple understading of how defifunds work.
-Try exploring with creating multiple funds forexample.
-To get a better understaidng of how the components works you should check you the src files.
-Down below is an overview over functions
-you can call to use the fund as you want.
+You now have a simple understanding of how defifunds work.
+You can for example explore by creating multiple funds.
+To get a better understanding of how the components work, you should check the src files.
+Down below is an overview of functions you can call to use the fund as you want.

-## Examples of methodcalls.
-You can change the paramters yourselves.
+## Examples of method calls

-Methodcalls for the defifunds_admin
+Method calls for the defifunds_admin
 ```sh
 resim call-method $defifunds new_pool_to_whitelist_all $pool_btc_usdt --proofs 1,$defifunds_admin_badge
 resim call-method $defifunds withdraw_collected_fee_defifunds_all --proofs 1,$defifunds_admin_badge